xieyuschen/quic-example/3.packets-during-echo/README.md

 have been received.

 ### Initial packet
+The packet content is consisted by the following parts:

+- IPv4 header and UDP(user datagram protocol) header.
+IP header contains 20 bytes(or five 32-bit increments with max 24 bytes).
+The UDP header is 8 bytes length.
+Note that in the hex displaying mode, every hex character stands for 4 bits(2^4).

+- QUIC IETF.
 The RFC says:
 > Initial packets use an AEAD function, the keys for which are derived using a value that is visible on the wire.
 Initial packets therefore do not have effective confidentiality protection.
 Initial